-- Ease of propagation or maintenance, including disease-resistance.
+- Ease of maintenance, including disease-resistance.

-In fact, a mixed planting (early bloomers and later bloomers) of flowering trees and bushes is preferable, so that you may extend your display longer.
+In fact, a mixed planting (early bloomers and later bloomers) of flowering trees and bushes is best, so that you may extend your display longer.
 Unless a plant is labeled as an early bloomer, the reader may assume that it is a later bloomer.